MD2Korg/CerebralCortex-Vagrant/README.md

 # Vagrant configuration for installing Cerebral Cortex
-This repository is ideal for developers and engineers to install the Cerebral Cortex framework.
+This repository is ideal for developers and engineers to install and evaluate the Cerebral Cortex platform.

 # Disclaimer